About

 At the program's request, Coverfly will automatically remove your title page for you if you include one when submitting to this program.

-Original 30- or 60-minute pilot, or feature-length screenplay
+Original 30- or 60-minute pilot, or feature-length screenplay no

 Logline

-Brief synopsis (~250-300 words)
+Brief synopsis (approximately 250-300 words)

 Supplementary materials: bio, resume, and a short artist statement that speaks to the applicant's professional aspirations and why they felt compelled to write the submitted project.
+The artist statement and bio should be 1 page, double-spaced.
+The Resume should be no more than 2 pages.

 Applicants are strongly advised to only submit one application and script per year.

 Scripts must be an original work.
-Adaptations or reimaginings of true events or fictional stories are acceptable; by submitting you acknowledge you have secured all rights needed to adapt any material.
+Adaptations or re-imaginings of true events or fictional stories are acceptable; by submitting you acknowledge you have secured all rights needed to adapt any material.

 Applicants for Humanitas programs may not submit literary material created through the use of generative AI.
-Humanitas distinguishes itself among artistic organizations by celebrating stories that explore the human experience, because we believe that the act of acknowledging our common humanity is transformational.

 The assessment to determine finalists weighs the quality of the applicant’s script, the script’s relevance to Humanitas mission, and the quality of the applicant’s supplementary materials.
 All finalists are interviewed via Zoom.
 These meetings cover the submitted project, career aspirations, and play an essential role in determining who is selected for the annual New Voices Fellowship cohort.